 How Snow and Ice Affect Asphalt Parking Lots

-Professional snow plow drivers will make sure the plow blade is set high enough so that it won’t cause damage to your asphalt parking lot.
-However, sometimes mistakes are made or a rookie driver can mark up your parking lot and damage the sealcoating.
+Professional snowplow drivers will make sure the plow blade is set high enough so that it won’t cause damage to your asphalt parking lot.
+However, sometimes mistakes are made or a rookie driver can mark up your parking lot.
 When this happens, you may have a few minor scrapes along the surface of your parking lot.
-To remedy this, you can take advantage of our asphalt repair service in the spring.
-Asphalt companies know what parking lot maintenance is needed to keep conditions safe for motorists and pedestrians.
+To remedy this, ask us about asphalt sealcoating in the spring.

-While hot-mix asphalt is great for withstanding salt, the same can’t be said for parking lot striping.
+While hot-mix asphalt is great for withstanding salt, the same can’t be said for pavement markings, such as parking lot striping.
 Salt and snowmelt chemicals can also impact your local waterways and seep into your water table to cause a negative environmental impact.